About usPartner with usListen to our podcasts

 Neighborhoods

-Amali 1 Brunch Mediterranean Midtown Midtown East
+Amali 1 Brunch Mediterranean Midtown East Midtown

 Through an ivy-covered lattice front is Amali, a pan-Mediterranean restaurant with an earthy, minimalist interior marked by vases of twining branches.
 There, we met Steve Tzolis, the owner, who told us that he had been an attorney for many years before making the decision to join his partners in opening Amali in 2011.